krestfield/docs/certdog/acme.md

 <br>

-Certdog supports the ACME protocol ([RFC8555](https://datatracker.ietf.org/doc/html/rfc8555)) including External Account Binding (EAB).
+Certdog supports the ACME protocol ([RFC8555](https://datatracker.ietf.org/doc/html/rfc8555)) including External Account Binding (EAB)

 Multiple ACME end points can be created - each with a different configuration.
-This allows for multiple setups that may provide different certificate types from different CAs.
+This allows for multiple setups that may provide different certificate types from different CAs

 <br>